RSE-Cambridge/hpc-containers/singularity/running.md

     singularity shell --writeable mycontainer.img

 which, as long as your user has permission to edit the `mycontainer.img` will let you make changes to the container.

-In general, it will make most sense to construct your workflows so that the container image is not changed frequently - a containerised application can read and write from files outside the container.
+> **Hint** In general, it will make most sense to construct your workflows so that the container image is not changed frequently.

+A containerised application can read and write from files outside the container.

 ### Accessing data outside the container